 The California line runs along California Street (hence the name) from Polk Gulch to the Financial District.
 Unlike the cable cars on the other two lines (Powell-Hyde and Powell-Mason) the cable cars on the California line can be operated from either end of the car.
 That means there isn’t a turnaround spot for people (tourists mostly) to take photos and videos.
 Instead, the cars on this line have a lever on both ends of the car.
-So when it’s time to move from one direction to another, the operator just moves to the other side of the car.
+So when it’s time to move from one direction to another, the operator just moves to the other side of the car, and operates the cable car from there.
 Then the car moves in the other direction.

 Standing on the cable car is a lot of fun, and one of my friends remarked, “I didn’t realize this was a childhood dream until now.”
 The cable cars only go about 9 miles an hour, so this isn’t a roller-coaster type of experience.
 Then again I don’t know any other time I’ve been able to stand on the outside of a moving vehicle (in a safe and legal way).
 Riding the cable car like this was a lot of fun.
 I took a short video of riding the cable car below.